Home

 All the many reasons to love them...

-Watch Dogs-They make keen watch dogs!
+Watch Dogs- They make awesome watch dogs!
 Cairns wholeheartedly enjoy their positions as defender of the family and take this role very seriously.

-Size- Males and females vary slightly in size and weight.
-Males tend to be the larger of the two and should reach a maximum weight of 18 pounds.
+Size- Males tend to be the larger of sexes and should reach a maximum weight of 18 pounds.
 Despite their small size, they're not great pets for apartment dwellers as terriers need plenty of exercise for good mental and physical wellbeing.

-Loyalty-Cairns are faithful, affectionate and loyal companions.
-They love to be in close proximity of their owners, but they're not clingy and would vigorously protest to being a full time lap warmer.
-A Cairn possesses the rare quality of being affectionate while still maintaining his independence.
+Loyalty- Cairns are faithful, affectionate and loyal companions.
+They love to be in close proximity of their owners, but might vigorously protest to being a full time lap warmer.
+This breed will insist on a little independent time.

-Excitability- More excitable than you might think, Cairns are terriers and they were bred to hunt.
-There is a tendency to be aggressive in certain situations.
+Excitability- More excitable than you might think, Cairns were bred to hunt.
+Aggressive behavior in certain situations wouldn't be unheard of.
 "Laid back" is not a phrase used to describe most Cairns.

 Maintenance- Cairns don't need a great amount of grooming and too much can damage their wiry coats.
 Brushing twice per week and bathing every other week or so is plenty for a Cairn Terrier.
 Regular attention to his nails, teeth and ears starting when he's young will accustom your dog to these necessary practices.